-^{}Seeding and herbicide treatments were not separated in this table due to their small scale and the intermixing of the treatments across boundaries.
+\Seeding and herbicide treatments were not separated in this table due to their small scale and the intermixing of the treatments across boundaries.

-Under Alternative B, current management, would continue in the project area.
+Under Alternative B, current management would continue in the project area.
 Proposed activities to improve vegetation communities would not occur, although some previously approved projects would take place.
-The No Action Alternative would continue to limit opportunities for fire to play its natural role in wilderness based on continued fire suppression activities, which have inadvertently increased fuel loads and the risk of greater impacts from wildfire.
+The No Action Alternative would continue to limit opportunities for

 The cumulative analysis area for areas managed to maintain wilderness characteristics are the identified wilderness characteristics units in Table 3.2, and Figure B.1 in Appendix B. Past, present, and reasonably foreseeable impacts to areas managed to maintain wilderness characteristics include livestock grazing, fire and fuels management activities, hunting, sightseeing, and OHV tours.
 The impacts of these associated activities can affect naturalness, and opportunities for solitude or primitive and unconfined recreation within the project area.
-The effects to solitude and primitive unconfined recreation have been generally short-term, while naturalness has been impacted for a greater length of time due to the longer lasting effects of grazing (the presence of fences, corrals, etc.) and fire, although these activities did not affect that ability of BLM to identify and manage for wilderness characteristics.
+The effects to solitude and primitive unconfined recreation have been generally short-term, while naturalness has been impacted for a greater length of time due to the longer lasting effects of grazing (the presence of fences, corrals, etc.) and fire, although these activities did not affect the ability of BLM to identify and manage for wilderness characteristics.
 Livestock grazing is expected to continue in the project area, and recreation (particularly OHV use) is expected to increase as local and regional communities grow.